Upperclass Experience

 Upperclass Experience Residential Community

-Community Size: The Upperclass Experience is home to approximately 1400 students, supported by an Assistant Director, Residential Community Director, three Assistant Residential Community Directors, three Graduate Resident Directors, and twenty Resident Assistants.
+Community Size: The Upperclass Experience is home to approximately 1100 students, supported by a Residential Community Director, four Assistant Residential Community Directors, and twenty Resident Assistants.

-Physical Space & Amenities: The community connects Euclid Avenue (central campus) to the North Residential Village.
+Physical Space & Amenities: The community forms half of the North Residential Village.
 The community is considered apartment-style, with occupancy ranging from one-to-eight students per apartment.
 These range from studio apartments to some with bedrooms, shared full kitchens, and in-suite bathrooms.
 Each building provides free laundry services with an online monitoring system, lounge spaces with a TV, game tables, and vending machines.

 To see what is happening in the Upperclass Residential Community, visit the CampusGroups page.